m5c/EthereumGuide/ethereum-guide.md

 * You gain access to an account.
 * You effectuate a transaction.

-As you see only the third acction differs from the previous java snippet:
+As you see only the third line differs from the previous java snippet:

 ```java
     // Connect to local node